Chionanthus

 The genus has a wide distribution primarily in the tropics and subtropics, but with three species extending north into temperate regions, one (C. retusus) in eastern Asia and two (C. virginicus and C. henryae) in eastern North America.
 Most of the tropical species are evergreen, while the three temperate species are deciduous.
 Some botanists restrict Chionanthus to the deciduous, temperate species, treating the evergreen species in a separate genus Linociera, but apart from leaf persistence, there is no other consistent difference between them.

 They are shrubs and small to medium-sized trees growing to 3–25 m tall.
 The leaves are opposite, simple.
 The flowers are produced in feathery panicles, with a corolla subdivided into four slender lobes; they are white, pale yellow, or tinged pink.
 The fruit is a drupe containing a single seed.

 Species

-As of January 2024, Plants of the World Online accepted the following species:
+As of February 2026, Plants of the World Online accepts the following 139 species: